 - Iron requirements increase at times of growth (early childhood and adolescence); during pregnancy and with menstruation.

-- Iron is present in many foods, so iron intake is partly related to calorie intake.
+- Iron is present in many foods, so iron intake per se is partly related to overall calorie intake, although subsequent absorption and metabolism are affected by many variables.

 Inadequate intake (nutritional iron deficiency):